electrocret/LibreNMSAPIClient/README.md

 Once you have your API Client instance, you can begin calling Libre API functions directly as they appear in the Libre documentation.

 The parameter order is: dataobject (if function requires one), then the route parameters in the order that they're in the route then any additional Query parameters.
+Checkout the Scripts folder for more examples.

 ``` python
 from LibreNMSAPIClient import LibreNMSAPIClient